 Common Refrigerator Problems You Can Solve at Home

-One of the most common issues homeowners face with their fridge is cooling issues.
+One of the most common refrigerator problems homeowners face with their fridge is cooling issues.
 Faulty appliances should be taken care of before trying to sell or rent a home.
 Replacing your appliances is also a good solution for upping the value of your home.
 Thankfully, there are two ways to troubleshoot the problem before calling a professional appliance repair technician.

 Check your Electrical Connection